Local development with rover dev

 recipes subgraph was bootstrapped using

-rover template, providing a starting point for a GraphQL subgraph server with JavaScript.
-The
+rover template, providing a starting point for a GraphQL subgraph server using JavaScript.

-soundtracks server that we finished up in the last course with DGS and Java actually is federation-compatible from the start!
-No changes necessary.

 Note: Curious about other templates for different languages bootstrapping a new subgraph?
 Check out